ammarhakim/ammar-simjournal/je/je3/je3-homoslab-rte.rst

 Problem formulation and Fourier decomposition
 ---------------------------------------------

-In this entry I test the radiation transport equation (RTE) solver implemented in Lucee, designed to solve the RTE in a homogeneous slab.
-Besides being used stand-alone, this solver can also be be used as a building block for solving the RTE in an inhomogeneous slab.
+In this entry I test the solver for the radiation transport equation (RTE) in a homogeneous slab.
+In addition to stand-alone use this solver can be used as a building block for solving the RTE in an inhomogeneous slab.

-Although it might seem that the problem of the RTE in a slab is only of academic interest, it is used extensively in studing the radiation in the Earth's (and other planetary) atmosphere and oceans.
-To an excellent approximation the atmosphere and the ocean can be treated as horizontally uniform with optical properties varying only along one direction.
+Although it might seem that the problem of the RTE in a slab is only of academic interest, it finds applications in understanding the radiation in the Earth's (and other planetary) atmosphere and oceans.
+To an excellent approximation the atmosphere and the ocean can be treated as horizontally uniform with optical properties varying only with depth.
 See, for example, [Mobley1994]_ and [Thomas1999]_.
-The key difficulty in solving the RTE for these applications is that the scattering is highly anisotropic and has a strong forward component.
-This requires the use of special algorithms to handle the angular dependence of the radiation field.
+The key difficulty in solving the RTE for such applications is higly anisotropic scattering with a strong forward component.
+This requires the use of special algorithms to accurately handle the angular dependence of the radiation field.

 The systematic study of the RTE was initiated by Subrahmanyan Chandrasekhar.
 He wrote a now-classic monograph [ChandraRT]_ (based on a series of his papers) in which he developed very elegant analytical methods to solve the RTE (including the effects of polarization) in homogeneous slabs.
-Chandra's book is a tremendous tour de force in mathematical physics and has inspired several algorithms now in common use.
+Chandra's book is a tour de force in mathematical physics and has inspired several algorithms now in common use.

 The RTE is a linear integro-differential equation and is written as